Abrin-ir/abrin-npm-sdk/README.md

 # Abrin Cloud messaging nodejs SDK

 [![Version npm](https://img.shields.io/npm/v/abrin.svg)](https://www.npmjs.com/package/abrin)
-ws is a simple to use, blazing fast, and thoroughly tested Abrin client implementation.
+is a simple to use, blazing fast, and thoroughly tested Abrin client implementation.

 **Note**: This module does not work in the browser.